jacobbeason/Sys_Input_Monitor/README.md

 # Description
 This program asks the user for consent to begin logging, logs keystrokes using pynput and saves them to a txt file called keylog.txt, then, using SMTP, sends the file to an email address specified by the user on a desired time interval.
-This program was created for solely educational purposes to gain a deeper understanding of how keylogging could be used by attackers to harvest sensitve data from vunerable systems and how SMTP can be automated.
+This program was created for solely educational purposes to gain a deeper understanding of how keylogging could be used by attackers to harvest sensitve user inputed data from vunerable systems and how SMTP can be automated and leveraged to exfiltrate the data.

 # Requirements